History of West Ham United F.C.: David Moyes's management

 On 7 November 2017, David Moyes was appointed as manager.
 His first game on 17 November resulted in a 2–0 defeat by Watford.
 It was Moyes' 500th game as a manager, the result leaving West Ham in 18th place and a relegation position.
 Deciding on a change of formation, Moyes played a three-man defence allowing striker, Marko Arnautović to concentrate on his role as a goal scorer.
 By April 2018 he was one of the in-form players in the Premier League scoring nine goals in 14 games.
 A 3–1 win against Everton on the last day of the season, moved West Ham up to 13th place.
 After six months in charge and having secured a Premier League place for the following season, Moyes left.
 He had recorded nine wins and 10 draws from 31 games as West Ham manager.
 His only significant purchases for the club being the transfers of Jordan Hugill and Patrice Evra.
 The season had been marred with crowd protests and pitch invasions aimed at the board of directors and as a rejection of West Ham's move to the Olympic Stadium.
 This culminated on 10 March 2018 during a 3–0 home defeat by Burnley when fans invaded the pitch four times, protested against the board such that owner, David Sullivan was escorted from his seat and unfurled a banner saying "$old a dream given a nightmare".

-West Ham United under Manuel Pellegrini
+Manuel Pellegrini's management

 West Ham owner, David Sullivan vowed to recruit as the next manager someone who had managed at the highest level and on 22 May 2018, Manuel Pellegrini signed a three-year contract.
 He had previously won the Premier League title and two EFL Cups with Manchester City.
 At the time he was believed to be the highest paid manager West Ham had engaged.